Cwmbran Centre: Present day

-Construction has begun on the new Torfaen Sixth Form Centre, due to open in September 2020, on land between Morrisons and Meritor (formerly Girlings).
+The Torfaen Sixth Form Centre, which is one of the five campuses of Coleg Gwent, was opened in September 2020, on land between Morrisons and Meritor (formerly Girlings).
 A McDonald's drive-thru has also been planned within the Morrisons car park, and Lidl is to be relocated to the Stagecoach depot site on Somerset Road, which is moving to new premises north of the industrial estate.

 Plans have also been submitted for the refurbishment of Gwent and Monmouth Squares, having been untouched since their construction in the 1970s.